Ángel Cofré

-Ángel Martín Cofré Romero (born 11 July 1994) is a Chilean former professional footballer who last played for Chilean Tercera A side Deportivo Estación Central as a midfielder.
+Ángel Martín Cofré Romero (born 11 July 1994) is a Chilean former professional footballer who played as a midfielder.

 Club career

-He began plays football in the amateur club, Aurora de Chile, in Puente Alto, commune of Santiago Chile.
+Cofré began plays football in the amateur club, Aurora de Chile, in Puente Alto, commune of Santiago Chile.
 He was transferred to professional football Club Cobreloa in 2008.

 He reach the final of the tournament of Campeonato Fútbol Joven 2010 U-16 category with Cobreloa U-16, this because he scored a free kick goal in semi-final match against Palestino U-16 at 35 minutes of this.
 Cobreloa can't win the final against Colo-Colo U-16 finish in second place.

 He made his professional debut in June 2011 with Cobreloa, in the Cobreloa vs. Deportes Iquique match, valid for local Cup, Copa Chile 2011.

 He won the tournament Campeonato ANFP Fútbol Joven Sub-19 2014 for Cobreloa U-19, in the final he plays against Universidad de Chile U-19, entering as headline, Cobreloa won by 3 - 0.
 This title earned him eligible to play the Supercopa Against Colo-Colo, however he just can take the second place.

 He was sent on loan to C.D.
 Colchagua to plays in Segunda División de Chile for the 2015–16 season.
 In this club he can disputed 24 matches and scored 4 goals.
 Then he returned to Cobreloa to play 2016–17 season in Primera B de Chile.

 On 2017, after ending his contract with Cobreloa, he signed with Deportivo Estación Central in the Tercera A, the fourth level of the Chilean football.